 Relevant individuals must inform the Company immediately if they believe that the data is inaccurate, either as a result of a subject access request or otherwise.
 The Company will take immediate steps to rectify the information.

-For further information on making a subject access request, employees should refer to our subject access request policy, available from Claire Green.
+For further information on making a subject access request, employees should refer to our subject access request policy, available from Matthew Chapman.

 The Company may be required to disclose certain data/information to any person.
 The circumstances leading to such disclosures include: